bboe/bryceboe.com/content/ucsbs-international-capture-the-flag-competition-2010-challenge-6-fear-the-ear.md

 browser receives the redirect, any data sent in conjunction with the server-initiated redirect will not be displayed as the browser automatically fetches the resource indicated by the redirect.
-Furthermore, tools such as wget, curl and pythonâ€™s urllib, among others, also automatically handle the redirect in their default configuration thus making the EAR vulnerability that much more difficult to detect.
+Furthermore, tools such as wget, curl and python's urllib, among others, also automatically handle the redirect in their default configuration thus making the EAR vulnerability that much more difficult to detect.